phoenixframework/phoenix/guides/adding_pages.md

 which is what renders our template into the layout before the HTML is sent off to the browser.

-A note on hot code reloading, some editors with their automatic linters may prevent hot code reloading from working.
+> A note on hot code reloading: Some editors with their automatic linters may prevent hot code reloading from working.
 If it's not working for you, please see the dicussion in [this issue](https://github.com/phoenixframework/phoenix/issues/1165).

 ## Another New Page